ek488/MusicBeeSonemicGenreCategorizer/README.md

 # Other Genre Categories

-MusicBee has a maximum limit on number of genres you can categorize, so I excluded the genre categories "Descriptors" and "Regional Music".
+MusicBee has a maximum limit on number of genres you can categorize (I think it's between 1100 and 1900,) so I excluded the genre categories "Descriptors" and "Regional Music".
 You can edit the python file and add "Descriptors" and/or "Regional Music" in the set on line 90, then run it.
 It'll output a new "MusicBee Genre Categorisation Editor Input.txt" that has those genre categories too.